 The Fellowship is a program of the Washington Bus Education Fund, the 501(c3) sister organization of the Washington Bus 501(c4).

-The Fellowship Application for 2021 is open.
+The Fellowship Application for 2021 is closed.

 The Bus Fellowship is a ten-week paid political, social justice and community-building program for young people.
 Fellows spend the summer grassroots organizing, building community and driving progressive change in sunny Seattle.
 Alumni leave the program with the ability to champion issues they are passionate about, and the skills to make real change in their communities.